mobily-enterprises/jsonreststores/README.md

       idProperty: 'id',

-      // NOTE: no idParams nor publicURL is defined.
+      // NOTE: no paramIds nor publicURL is defined.
     });
     stores.workspacesUsersBase = new WorkspacesUsersBase();